infoabtdex/YouKOL-Clone/documentation/project-rules.md

    - Implement proper CORS configuration
    - Follow principle of least privilege

-### Pocketbase Integration
+### PocketBase Integration

 1. **Authentication Guidelines**
-   - Use the Pocketbase SDK for authentication operations
+   - Use the PocketBase SDK for authentication operations through server-side
-   - Implement token storage in localStorage with appropriate expiration
+   - All authentication tokens remain server-side only
-   - Create proper authentication state management
+   - Use Express session with HTTP-only cookies for client sessions
    - Support remember-me functionality for persistent sessions

 2. **Database Schema Practices**